scalacenter/scalajs-bundler/README.md

 `npmDevDependencies`: list of the NPM packages (name and version) your build depends on.

+`webpackEntries`: list of entry bundles to generate.
+By default it generates just one bundle for your main class.

 `version in webpack`: version of webpack to use.

 `webpackConfigFile`: configuration file to use with webpack.
 By default, the plugin generates a